4. Optimization#

 (4.1)#\[\text{argmin}_{\vartheta} \; J(\vartheta),\]

 where \(J:\mathbb{R}^n \rightarrow \mathbb{R}\) is a real-valued function.
 We call the optimal solution of this problem the minimizer of \(J\) and denote it as \(\vartheta_{\star}\).
 The minimizer is defined as \(J(\vartheta_{\star}) \le J(\vartheta)\) for all \(\vartheta\).
 If the relation \(J(\vartheta_{\star}) \le J(\vartheta)\) holds only in a local neighborhood \(||\vartheta - \vartheta_{\star}|| \le \epsilon\), for some \(\epsilon>0\), then we call \(\vartheta_{\star}\) a local optimizer.
+In the figure below, we see an example of different loss functions.

 ../_images/minima_examples.svg